harshpandey002/portfolio-new/blogs/basics-of-blockchain-cryptography.md

 ---
-title: "Basics of Blockchain"
+title: "Basics of Blockchain and Cryptography"
-slug: "basics-of-blockchain"
+slug: "basics-of-blockchain-cryptography"
 description: "Learn the cryptography fundamentals.
 What are hash functions?
 How are they important to blockchains?
 What exactly is Mining and Proof of work?
 What makes blockchains work?"
 image: ""
 squareImage: "../bitcoinIcon.png"
-date: ""
+date: "Dec 28, 2022"
-tags: ["Blockchain", "Crypto"]
+tags: ["Blockchain", "Cryptography"]
 isLive: false
 ---

 ## 👋 Welcome

 Hi, I'm [Harsh Pandey](https://harshkumarpandey.com).
-This blog post was initially intended to be just note thing for me, but later I thought, why not post this as blog for other peeps to learns as well.
+This blog post was initially intended to be just note thing for me, but later I thought, why not post this as blog for other peeps to learns as **well**.

 In this blog we'll be covering the very basics of blockchain, mostly the theory part of it.
 This will help with the interview for getting a job in web3 space.